Top 10 Fundraising Tips for Your Ministry

 From church youth groups to sports teams to missions trips to non-profit businesses: no matter what your ministry or endeavor, if you need to raise money to put a project in motion, these 10 tips will help you make your fundraiser more successful.
-If you've done something not listed here, be sure to share your own fundraising success tip in the comments!

-Fundraising Tip #1: BE ENTHUSIASTIC
+Fundraising Tip #1: Be enthusiastic.

 The single overriding reason people don’t give is not because they don’t want to give, but because they haven’t been asked.
 How often do you refuse to help when asked?
 A recent study showed that 85% of the time, people donate to a cause when they are asked.
 God gave us all the gift of empathy.
 People are looking for ways to be unselfish, kind, and benevolent.
-It’s your job to give them that opportunity!
+It’s your privilege and calling to give them that opportunity!

 You’ll raise zero dollars from everyone you don’t ask.
 Fear is the single greatest obstacle to fundraising.
 The fear of asking prevents other people from receiving the benefits of giving.
 If you’re afraid to ask (or you feel like you’re begging) remember people always feel better about themselves when they’re generous.
 The most successful fundraisers are the fearless fundraisers!

-Fundraising Tip #8: SET A GOAL
+Fundraising Tip #8: Set a goal.

 It’s important to give your group a goal, an overall goal and individual goals.
 It’s best if your goal is a “set” dollar amount.
 Even if you don’t reach that amount, everyone will have something to strive for, and less will be likely to quit until your group brings in the funds needed.
-A specific goal will push your group to clearly define it’s progress.
+A specific goal will push your group to clearly define its progress.
 Goals in writing are dreams with deadlines!

-Fundraising Tip #9: SET A DEADLINE
+Fundraising Tip #9: Set a deadline.

 You might be thinking you should give yourself ample time to start and end your fundraiser.
 We find the opposite is actually true.
 It’s best to fundraise over a shorter period.
 This helps to keep the team motivated, as the longer the fundraiser, team members may lose interest.
 The most successful fundraisers are always done in 2 to 3 weeks.

-Fundraising Tip #10: CELEBRATE!
+Fundraising Tip #10: Celebrate!